 The Yorkshire Wildlife Trust has given advice and support about providing good nesting sites and natural habitats for a wide range of species.

-Children can make use of our “Wildlife Explorers Kit” and a camouflage hide.
+Children can make use of our woodland box with an outdoor explorer kit and camouflage hide.

 The Woodland hut was hand crafted by The Yorkshire Hut Company, using traditional techniques and sustainable materials.
 All the timber is FSC accredited and the wheels are made from recycled brake discs.
 The hut is insulated with sheep’s wool and is fitted with double glazed windows and a wood -burning stove.
 It has mains water and renewable electricity provided by Ecotricity.